Dzhokhar Dudayev: Early life and military career

 Dudayev was born in Yalkhoroy from the Tsechoy teip in the Checheno-Ingush Autonomous Soviet Socialist Republic (ASSR), just a few days before the forced deportation of his family together with the entire Chechen population on the orders of Lavrentiy Beria.
 He was the thirteenth youngest child of veterinarian Musa and Rabiat Dudayev.
 He spent the first 13 years of his life in internal exile in the Kazakh Soviet Socialist Republic.
 His family was only able to return to Chechnya in 1957.
 Following the 1957 repatriation of the Chechens, he studied at evening school in Checheno-Ingushetia and qualified as an electrician.
 In 1962, after two years studying electronics in Vladikavkaz, he entered the Tambov Higher Military Aviation School for Pilots from which he graduated in 1966.
 Dudayev joined the Communist Party of the Soviet Union in 1968 and from 1971 to 1974 studied at the prestigious Gagarin Air Force Academy.
 He married Alla, a Russian poet and the daughter of a Soviet officer, with whom he had three children (a daughter and two sons).

 In 1962, Dudayev began serving in the Soviet Air Force where he rose to the rank of Major-General, becoming its first Chechen general.
 Dudayev served in a strategic bombing unit of the Soviet Air Force in Siberia and Ukraine.
 He allegedly participated in the Soviet–Afghan War against the Mujahideen, for which he was awarded the Order of the Red Star and the Order of the Red Banner.
 Reportedly from 1986 to 1987, Dudayev had participated in bombing raids in western Afghanistan.
-Dudayev had stated he was personally a "dedicated Muslim."
+Dudayev had stated he was a "dedicated Muslim."
 He politically stressed Chechen nationalism as president.
 Many of his military and political opponents who questioned his Muslim faith often made reference to his actions against the Mujahideen forces.
 For example, Sergei Stepashin asserted Dudayev participated in carpet bombing (a statement probably motivated by spite).
 These allegations were denied by Dudayev himself.
 Dudayev rose steadily in the Air Force, assuming command of the 326th Heavy Bomber Aviation Division of the Soviet Long Range Aviation at Tartu, Estonia, in 1987 gaining the rank of Major-General.
-From 1987 through March 1990, he commanded nuclear-armed long-range strategic bombers during his post there.
+From 1987 to March 1990, he commanded nuclear-armed long-range strategic bombers during his post there.
 (Note: While Dudayev was in Chechnya in the 1990s, his family lived at 21-52 Sõpruse Boulevard (Sõpruse puiestee 21-52) which was his the residence while he commanded the 326th Heavy Bomber Aviation Division in Tartu.)

 He was also commander of the garrison of Tartu.
 He learned Estonian and showed great tolerance for restoration of Estonian independence when in autumn 1990 he ignored the orders (as commander of the garrison of Tartu) to shut down the Estonian television and parliament.
 In 1990, his air division was withdrawn from Estonia and Dudayev resigned from the Soviet military.